-The gas pressure can be measured at one of the hotplate burner injectors (not the Wok burner).
+The gas pressure can be measured at one of the hotplate injectors (not the wok burner).

 Lift off a burner head.
 Fit the pressure gauge to the jet.
-Turn on and light one of the other hotplate burners.
+Turn on and light one of the other burners.
 Turn on and press in the control knob for the burner with the pressure gauge fitted.

-See the Technical Data section at back of the book for the correct size.
+The pressure should be 29 mbar for Butane and 37 mbar for Propane.
 After checking the pressure, turn off the taps and replace the burner head.